gwu-libraries/scholarspace-5-test/README.md

 - Install the Terraform CLI (https://developer.hashicorp.com/terraform/install).
 - Run `terraform init` to create the terraform backend file.
 - Run `terraform plan` to see what changes will be applied, and if satisfied, run `terraform apply` to provision the AWS resources.
 The output should be the public IP for the EC2 instance, though it may take 10-20 minutes for full provisioning, building of docker images, etc.

+If you would like to monitor the docker build process on deployment, you can `tail -f /var/log/cloud-init-output.log`.

 If deploying NOT with Terraform, configure `.env` file and your own server/cloud infrastructure, and run `bin/prod`.
 This should create and migrate the database and start the docker containers in production mode.